polterguy/magic/QA.md

 3. Create a new role, without a description, and verify it works.
 4. Create a new role *with* a description, and verify it works.
 5. Delete one of the newly created roles, and verify it works.

+## Create release

+Create NuGet packages of all sub-projects that have been modified, making sure you update their versions.
+Wait for the packages to be published by NuGet.org, and then create a release of _"magic.library"_.
+You can now create a release of the main Magic project, pasting in the changes parts for your current release.